lumeland/lume.land/docs/core/processors.md

 Both processors and preprocessors are tied to file extensions (`.html`, `.js` etc).
-To decide if a page must use a registered processor or preprocessor, Lume search this extension in the input file (like `.md` or `.njk`) or the output file (like `.html` or `.css`).
+To decide if a page must use a registered processor or preprocessor, Lume searches the extension of the input file (like `.md` or `.njk`) or the output file (like `.html` or `.css`).

 Another interesting thing is they are executed in the same order as they are defined.
-This allows to chain different processors to the same file extension.
+This allows chaining different processors to the same file extension.
-For example: two processors to the `.css` extension, one to compile the code and other to minify.
+For example: two processors for the `.css` extension, one to compile the code and another to minify.

 ## Global (pre)processors

-If you want to run a processor or preprocessor with all pages, use `*` in the first argument:
+If you want to run a processor or preprocessor for all pages, use `*` in the first argument:

 ```js